 - Ultrasound is a more sure way of telling baby’s position than feeling through the abdomen.

 - Your provider may want you to have a concrete way of knowing your baby’s position to help you make decisions from fact.

 Ultrasound is justified if your care plan will change based upon what was found by an ultrasound examination.
 But ultrasound itself is not without risk.

 There is another way to tell baby’s position other than ultrasound imaging, and that is by palpation, or feeling the baby through the abdomen.
 Palpation is not as reliable as ultrasound.
 Not all women are easy to palpate.
 It takes less skill to interpret an ultrasound image of a breech baby than palpate the baby’s position accurately, especially in women that aren’t easy to palpate.

 Parents may well want to see “proof” of breech presentation as well, to prepare themselves and make choices for childbirth.
 Finding out that the baby is breech can definitely change birth plans, whether to plan a cesarean or make the necessary preparations, sometimes including travel, to find a safe breech practitioner.

-Learn more using the The Belly Mapping Workbook.
+Learn more using The Belly Mapping Workbook.
 There is a section with illustrations on figuring out if your baby is breech (after 30 weeks or so) and what to do about it.

-Here is picture of palpation and drawing the findings of the breech presenting baby on a Sunday, when baby was still breech.
+Here is a picture of palpation and drawing the findings of the breech presenting baby on a Sunday, when baby was still breech.
 The mom did a forward-leaning inversion that night and the next day, Monday, before her scheduled ultrasound.
 Then we found out the baby had flipped head down!